onlyquake/xonotic-wiki/Functions-and-other-programming-QuakeC-things-in-Xonotic.md

-# Functions and other programming QuakeC things in Xonotic

 **Note:** The article is written as developer notes to ease developer tasks and save QuakeC function terms here.
 Some references are taken from `events.qh`.